aiida-vasp/aiida-vasp/docs/source/howto/other_codes.md

 2. In addition to the calculation input, one needs to define resources requested from the computing cluster's scheduler.
 This is because the `submit` method submits all calculation data to the daemon which takes care the rests, rather than having the user manually transfer the data to the remote machine, submit the job, and then retrieve the results.
 In fact, what gets submitted is a *workflow* which may apply automatic restarts and error corrections if needed.
 3. Care should be taken to valid the **actual** calculation parameters as `MPRelaxSet` returns some parameters that are controllbed by higher-level workchain in the framework of `aiida-vasp`, such as `ibrion`, `nsw` and `isif`.
 These parameters may need to be removed (set to `None`) via overrides.

-The `VaspBuilderUpdater` also takes an argument of the **preset** name which gives a higher level of control over how the calculation should be configured.
-The **preset** includes which input set should be used, what overrides should be applied as well as how they should be adapted for different types of workflow as well as for different Code/Computers.
+The `VaspInputGenerator` also takes an argument of the **preset** name which gives a higher level of control over how the calculation should be configured.
+The **preset** includes which [protocol](../concepts/protocols.md#using-protocol-and-inputgenerator)  should be used, what overrides should be applied as well as how they should be adapted for different types of workflow as well as for different Code/Computers.
-For example, different NCORE may be applied when running VASP on different machines.
+For example, different `NCORE` may be applied when running VASP on different machines.
-In practice, we recommend uses to define their own **preset** rather than creating/modifying the input sets directly.
+Users may want to define their own **preset** rather than creating/modifying the input sets directly.

 Since AiiDA can store the structure files as `StructureData` nodes, it is possible to first read files and then use a single structure as inputs to multiple subsequent calculations, rather than creating new but identical ` StructureData` nodes each time that a calculation is submitted.

 :::{note}
-We recommend using `VaspRelaxUpdater` rather than `VaspBuilderUpdater` for setting up VASP geometry optimisation calculations, as the former offers more checks and control for the optimisation process.
+We recommend using `VaspRelaxGenerator` rather than `VaspInputGenerator` for running geometry optimisations, as the former offers more checks and control for process.
 :::